 Do you want to learn how to grow a BIG PUMPKIN?
 Keep reading, I’ll provide you what’s required to get the job done.
-Remember, LUCK and a lot of extra work is required to grow a giant pumpkin.
+Remember, LUCK and a lot of extra work are required to grow a giant pumpkin.

 Yes, you can do it.
 I knew of a grower who grew a 70 lbs. pumpkin his first year and second year, he grew a 977 lb. pumpkin.

 Soil Preparation is the key for any type of plant growth.
 We’re not growing a Xeriscape fruit.
 These pumpkins require the correct soil medium to grow to a healthy prize-winning pumpkin.
 Try to find out what your soil conditions are currently, and consult your local County agencies for soil testing.
 The soil test will provide the amount of soil nutrients your garden contains and provide corrective action to balance your soil for planting.

 The County or State will provide the test results which is defined as the percentage of nitrogen, phosphorus and potassium fertilizer needed to correct deficiencies; these percentages are the three numbers found on most fertilizers bags..
 Follow what they say and amend your soil with the compost or fertilizer of your choice.
 Of course there are many types of products to amend your soil, I just added chicken manure.
 Some people plant a cover crop in the winter and amend the soil with a additional manure in the to give that extra punch.
 Now be sure to till your compost in well to provide a good planting medium.

 |At 12 in.||At 18 in.||Cu.
 Yds.||Cu.
 Ft.|